 t-SNE projection is created with the t-SNE widget.

-We use the same workflow to attain t-SNE projection for the TIL subset, but this time we set the resolution to 1,4 in Louvain Clustering widget to elicit 8 clusters.
+We use the same workflow to attain t-SNE projection for the TIL subset, but this time we set the resolution to 1.4 in the Louvain Clustering widget to elicit 8 clusters.

-To test if LCMVs and TILs elicit analogous subsets of exhausted T cells, we use the marker genes we identified for both subgroups in previous steps colour and size cells in t-SNE projections.
+To test if LCMVs and TILs elicit analogous subsets of exhausted T cells, we use the marker genes, we identified for both subgroups in previous steps, to colour and size cells in t-SNE projections.

 One of the marker genes for terminally exhausted T-cell we have identified is Cd7.
 The same gene was singled out by Miller et al. as well.
 So, let’s take a look at how it applies on TIL (left) and LCMV (right) datasets.
 In both projections the cells associated with the selected gene seem to be predominantly located in specific clusters.

-Similarly we both identified Tcf7 as the marker gene for progenitor exhausted T cells and occurrence of it is in different clusters of T cells isolated from mousses chronically infected with LCMB than the occurrence of Cd7, but the arrangement of its significance in T cells isolated from tumours is not noticeably divergent.
+Similarly we both identified Tcf7 as the marker gene for progenitor exhausted T cells.
+Tcf7 is more expressed in different clusters of T cells isolated from mouses chronically infected with LCMB than the marker gene Cd7, but the arrangement of its expression in T cells isolated from tumours is not noticeably divergent.

 Because of that we decided to seek out another marker gene for progenitor exhausted T cells which is predominantly significant in different clusters in TIL and LCMV subsets.
 One of the highest scoring genes for C3 cluster in LCMV superset is Xcl1 and tSNE projections reveal much better distinguishment in TIL subset as Tcf7.